open-mmlab/mmdetection/docs/en/useful_tools.md

 ### Online evaluation

-We implemented `OccludedSeparatedCocoDataset` which inherited from the `CocoDataset`.
+We implement `OccludedSeparatedCocoDataset` which inherited from the `CocoDataset`.
 To evaluate the recall of separated and occluded masks during training, just replace the validation dataset type with `'OccludedSeparatedCocoDataset'` in your config:

 ```python